Cecil Rhodes: Legacy

-Rhodes has been the target of much recent criticism, with some historians attacking him as a ruthless imperialist and white supremacist.
+Rhodes has been the target of much criticism, with some historians attacking him as a ruthless imperialist and white supremacist.
 The continued presence of his grave in the Matopos (now Matobo) hills has not been without controversy in contemporary Zimbabwe.
 In December 2010, Cain Mathema, the governor of Bulawayo, branded the grave outside the country's second city an "insult to the African ancestors" and said he believed its presence had brought bad luck and poor weather to the region.

 In February 2012, Mugabe loyalists and ZANU-PF activists visited the grave site demanding permission from the local chief to exhume Rhodes's remains and return them to Britain.
 Many considered this a nationalist political stunt in the run up to an election, and Local Chief Masuku and Godfrey Mahachi, one of the country's foremost archaeologists, strongly expressed their opposition to the grave being removed due to its historical significance to Zimbabwe.
 Then-president Robert Mugabe also opposed the move.

 In 2004, Rhodes was voted 56th in the SABC 3 television series Great South Africans.
 A preparatory school in the Midlands town of Gweru in Zimbabwe is named after him.
 In the early 2000s during the height of the land reform and racial tensions, ZANU-PF politicians called for a change in all the country's school names with colonial ties, however, efforts were mostly fruitless as most people felt that it was unnecessary and names of places they live in reflect the diverse identity and cultural heritage of the country but called for the government to embrace the history of the country and allow room for new names for new places in the ever-growing towns and cities.